 Foreigners interested in this document must know that the maximum duration of the visa is of one year since the moment when it was issued and that very stringent regulations have to be met prior to the issuance of the document; we advise you to request information on how to apply for this document from our immigration lawyer in Czech Republic.
 Investors can also address to our lawyer if they want to obtain the Czech citizenship.

-What are the general aspects of the Czech Republic business visa?
+What are the general aspects of the Czech Republic business visa in 2023?

 Foreign businessmen or persons who are interested in developing a commercial activity in this country can apply for a business visa.
 The document is generally required for nationals of third party countries, who must contact the consulate or the embassy of the Czech Republic when making their application.